 Having your own website means that you’ll instantly come across as more professional, and have the scope to expand your site as your business continues to grow.
 For example, if you want to introduce an online store or a blog area for your content marketing efforts, each of these attributes can be added or built onto your existing pages.

 Before leaping into the entanglement of the world wide web, take a minute or two and think about the following:

 What do you actually want a website for?

 It could be that you’re a freelancer and need a place that shows off your mad design / illustration / photography skillz.
 Or perhaps you’re an eager beaver writer / journalist who needs somewhere on the web for all and sundry to see what a snazzy wordsmith you are.
 Maybe you’ve just launched your own consultancy business and are looking for something that highlights your amazing skill set.

 Choosing the right name for your website is incredibly important.
-There isn’t any point naming it something completely unrelated to yourself or your business; not only will it make you look incredibly silly, it’ll also harm your searchability therefore detracting from potential customers.
+There isn’t any point naming it something completely unrelated to yourself or your business; not only will it make you look incredibly silly, it’ll also harm your searchability, making it harder for people to find you and, even put off potential customers.